agnunez/HippoADK/README.md

   2. No installing instruction
   3. No circuit diagrams, no pinouts (HippoADK, HippoLego).

-1. Do not follow the instruction downloading arduino-1.5.5-master.zip, but clone the repository.
+1. Do not follow the instruction downloading arduino-1.5.5-master.zip, but clone this repository.
 There are few changes that are important.
 Install drivers of CP2102 F405 bridge.
 Delete all preivous registered drivers on your COM ports (hidden ones) and install arduino driver directory of this repository.
 2. Connect HippoADK to microUSB right port (under power connector) and your PC.
 Start Arudino from repository (not other installation you may have).
 Select the COM port and type of platform F405_CP2101_bridge (HippoADK might appear grayed).
 Compile and download the Blink example program, changing LED by 40 or 41 (corresponds to red and green leds on HippoADK).
 3. Have a look to my map of HippoADK pinout pdf on https://github.com/agnunez/HippoADK/hardware directory, and choos the digital pins functionality to program normally with arduino IDE.